VictorLier/Robotics/README.md

-Git repo for the DTU course: 34753 Robotics
+Git repo for the DTU course: 34753 Robotics - Group 5